 Upon the issuance of a global security, the depositary for the global security or its nominee will credit on its book-entry registration and transfer system the respective principal amounts of the individual securities represented by such global security to the accounts of persons that have accounts with such depositary, who are called "participants."
 Such accounts shall be designated by the underwriters, dealers or agents with respect to the securities or by us if the securities are offered and sold directly by us.
 Ownership of beneficial interests in a global security will be limited to the depositary's participants or persons that may hold interests through such participants.
 Ownership of beneficial interests in the global security will be shown on, and the transfer of that ownership will be effected only through, records maintained by the applicable depositary or its nominee (with respect to beneficial interests of participants) and records of the participants (with respect to beneficial interests of persons who hold through participants).
-The laws of some states require that certain purchasers of securities take physical delivery of such securities in a global security.
+The laws of some states require that certain purchasers of securities take physical delivery of such securities in definitive form.
+Such limits and laws may impair the ability to own, pledge or transfer a beneficial interest in a global security.